 Plymouth, Minnesota, is a suburb of Minneapolis, the largest city in the state.
 Both are located in Hennepin County.
 Plymouth had an estimated population of 78,395 residents in 2018.
 Its poverty rate and unemployment rate are both relatively low, at 5.2 percent and 3 percent, respectively.
-In 2017, the median income was almost $92,000 and per capita income was just over $50,000.
-The city’s largest industries are manufacturing, healthcare and professional, scientific & tech services.
+In 2017, the median income was almost $92,000, and per capita income was just over $50,000.
+The city’s largest industries are manufacturing, healthcare, and professional, scientific & tech services.

 In 2015, the Minnesota Department of Human Services released data surrounding the need for mental health services by county.
-It estimated that over 50,000 adults in Hennepin County need treatment for serious mental illness, a higher percentage than most other counties in the state.
+It is estimated that over 50,000 adults in Hennepin County need treatment for serious mental illness, a higher percentage than most other counties in the state.

 One possible reason for this is the high growth rate in the area’s population.
-For example, between the time of the 2010 Census and July of 2013, the population of Minneapolis skyrocketed from approximately 383,000 to 393,000 – a growth of 10,000 people in only three years.
+For example, between the time of the 2010 Census and July 2013, the population of Minneapolis skyrocketed from approximately 383,000 to 393,000 – a growth of 10,000 people in only three years.
 When a metropolitan area experiences rapid growth, often the city has trouble meeting the new demand with the resources it has available.
 The county as a whole has also seen a high growth rate.

 Resources in Plymouth

 When dealing with a mental illness, it can be difficult and even scary to reach out for help.
-It is important to remember that there are many others who are dealing with similar issues, and you are not alone.
+It is important to remember that many others are dealing with similar issues, and you are not alone.
 However, the search can be overwhelming, and you may not know where to turn for the care you need.
 Luckily, there are many facilities available in Plymouth, as well as the surrounding area.

-- Plymouth Psych Group offers a wide variety of services and local resources, including counseling for individuals, couples and families, psychotherapy and group therapy.
+- Plymouth Psych Group offers a wide variety of services and local resources, including counseling for individuals, couples, and families, psychotherapy, and group therapy.
 There is also a selection of learning and support programs, many of them geared toward teens and individuals with autism.

 - Touchstone Mental Health is a facility in Minneapolis with many services such as flexible behavioral health care, residential treatment, support groups as well as resources to help those who are homeless or at risk.

-- Reed Psychological Services provides counseling, psychotherapy and assessments in Plymouth, with some services designed specifically to assist specific demographics such as older adults and LGBTQ individuals.
+- Reed Psychological Services provides counseling, psychotherapy, and assessments in Plymouth, with some services designed specifically to assist specific demographics such as older adults and LGBTQ individuals.